 1967: The Who released their third studio album, The Who Sell Out.
 The concept album is formatted as a collection of unrelated songs interspersed with faux commercials and public service announcements.
 The album’s release was reportedly followed by lawsuits due to the mention of real-world companies and products and the use of real radio jingles.
 Nonetheless, critics claimed the album was the band’s best yet.

 1967: The Beatles released their fifth Christmas record for fan club members, Christmas Time Is Here Again!.
-Developed around the concept of several groups auditioning for a BBC radio show, the band’s members portray several characters and title song serves as a refrain throughout the record.
+Developed around the concept of several groups auditioning for a BBC radio show, the band’s members portray several characters and the title song serves as a refrain throughout the record.

 1968: While performing with the Jefferson Airplane on the Smothers Brothers Comedy Hour, Grace Slick appeared in blackface and raised a black leather glove in solidarity with the Black Power movement at the conclusion of their performance of “Crown of Creation.”
 The incident was one of several that led to the television program’s cancellation the following season.